 Five articles published in The Journal of Forensic Identification and in the Journal of Forensic Sciences were written by James Black.

-James A. Black conducts examinations in a laboratory which is a participant in the Crime Laboratory Proficiency Testing program.
+James A. Black conducts examinations in a laboratory which which makes scientific use of microscopes, a multi-spectral imaging system, grids, filters, scientific measuring devices an ESDA and a library of over one hundred volumes of books relating to documentary evidence and an extensive typewriter library.
 The laboratory makes scientific use of microscopes, a multi-spectral imaging system, grids, filters, scientific measuring instruments, photographic equipment, an ESDA, a library of over one hundred volumes of books relating to documentary evidence and an extensive typewriter library.
 Specialized training in computer technology and its application to questioned documents examinations has been completed.
 The cumulative volume of his caseload is thousands of cases and hundreds of trials.

 Call or Write for a Monograph on "Alterations in Medical Records".